argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 Create a groqflow conda environment, and activate it.<br>
 Note: Similar install instructions are in `~/groqflow/docs/install.md` or [GroqFlow™ Installation Guide](https://github.com/groq/groqflow/blob/main/docs/install.md)<br>
-The conda enviroment should be reinstalled whenever new groqflow code is pulled from the groqflow github; redo just the pip install steps.
+The conda enviroment should be reinstalled whenever new groqflow code is pulled from the groqflow github; with a groqflow conda environment activated, redo just the pip install steps.

 #### Install conda
 If conda is not already installed: